-A truck driver was forced to take his case to the Administrative Appeals Tribunal by the Tax Office when they disallowed overnight travelling expenses which were claimed in accordance with the Commissioner’s own Determination.
+A truck driver was forced to take his case to the Administrative Appeals Tribunal when the Tax Office disallowed overnight travelling expenses claimed in accordance with the Commissioner’s own Determination.

 The Tax Office each year updates a schedule of expenses for food and accommodation which are deemed “reasonable”, to be relied on for claims instead of having to keep receipts.
 How this works, and the relevant Tax Determination is explained here.

-One of the conditions of being able to use the Commissioner’s “reasonable” schedule, is that the taxpayer must have received a travelling allowance from the employer in relation to the travelling costs.
+One of the conditions of use of the Commissioner’s “reasonable” schedule, is that the taxpayer must have received a travelling allowance from the employer in relation to the travelling costs.

 The Tax Office is allowed to be reasonable..